-First of all, it’s a good idea to make sure that it is actually a power cut in your area, and not just a problem with your own wiring.
+First of all, check if it's actually a power cut in your area, and not just your house that has no power.
 There are a few ways to check for a power cut:

 - Are the street lights on outside?
 If they are, then it’s probably a problem with something in your house.